As U.S. targets Hezbollah, Lebanon lobbies against more sanctions

 The draft proposal would widen legislation to include persons and entities affiliated with Hezbollah, and to report on the finances of senior members of Amal.
 The wording gave rise to speculation in Lebanon that Aoun's finances could be also targeted for scrutiny.

-Jaber told Reuters the draft - a copy of which was seen by was now "outdated".
+Jaber told Reuters the draft - a copy of which was seen by Reuters - was now "outdated".

 But sources familiar with the matter told Reuters there remains a strong desire in Washington to press harder against Iran and Hezbollah, and there are likely other measures being drafted.